patters-match/z88/readme.txt

 or
-make -f makefile.z80.gcc.win32 [using MinGW or Cygwin GCC on Windows] or make -f makefile.z80.gcc.unix [using GCC on GCC/Linux/Mac OS X/Unix]
+make -f makefile.z80.gcc.win32 [using MinGW or Cygwin GCC on Windows] or nmake /f makefile.z80.msvc.win32 [using MS Visual Studio on Windows] or make -f makefile.z80.gcc.unix [using GCC on GCC/Linux/Mac OS X/Unix]